MDALAMIN2526/ERPNext/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 <!--
-Welcome to CMPERP issue tracker!
+Welcome to CPMERP issue tracker!
 Before creating an issue, please heed the following:

-1. This tracker should only be used to report bugs and request features / enhancements to CMPERP
+1. This tracker should only be used to report bugs and request features / enhancements to CPMERP
     - For questions and general support, checkout the manual https://cpmerp.com/docs/user/manual/en or use https://discuss.cpmerp.com
 2. Use the search function before creating a new issue.
 Duplicates will be closed and directed to the original discussion.